Noise shaping: In modern ADCs

 Analog Devices uses what they refer to as "Noise Shaping Requantizer", and Texas Instruments uses what they refer to as "SNRBoost" to lower the noise floor approximately 30db compared to the surrounding frequencies.
 This comes at a cost of non-continuous operation but produces a nice bathtub shape to the spectrum floor.
-This can be combined with other techniques such as Bit-Boost to further enhance the resolution of the spectrum.
+This can be combined with other techniques to further enhance the resolution of the spectrum.